 In your team, these will be the people happy and willing to be involved with a new project, their energy and enthusiasm will be evident for all to see.

 If you have an innovative culture, then these people will absolutely thrive.
 Got a new project or workflow you want to implement this year?
 Then these are the individuals who will make it happen.

 Remind you of anyone on your team?

-These people are your cousin Katherine we mentioned earlier.
-They are the sociable members of the team.
+These are the sociable members of the team.
 They are the chatty types with a tendency to be talkative and enjoy the company of others.
 All tremendous positive traits to have in any group.

 They certainly add energy and enthusiasm to the team.